Coryson/Coryson/README.md

-# 👋 Hey there, I'm Joel!
+# 👋 Hey there, I'm Joël!

 🎓 I'm currently in a vocational training program focused on **application development** and **AI**.
 💻 Learning and building with: